adkendall/DHPDocs/docs/FHIR Implementation/fhir_correspondence.rst

 Access Control Engine (ACE) in the PHF uses the profile, which must be specified in metadata, to make access control decisions based on scopes contained within the OAuth2 Access Token.
-In the current implementation scope **phfapi.admin** is required to perform any CRUD operation on a form.
+In the current implementation scope **phfapi.admin** is required to perform any CRUD operation on correspondence.

 DhpCorrespondenceDocument
 ~~~~~~~~~~~~~~~~~~~~~~~~~